$0 Arkansas Dispute Letter Starter Kit

 • Note any proposals or refusals with the specific reason given

-• Don't sign the IEP at the meeting — you have the right to take it home and review it
+• Don't feel pressured to sign the IEP at the meeting — ask to take it home and review it

 • If the team pressures you to sign, note it